 Andrew explained that much of the underlying data was from Soviet Whaling ships which hunted Whales in the Arabian Sea from 1946 to 1978.
 The ships included a scientist to record a whole data set of the animals, including stomach contents.
 Current research includes position logging by satellite-tagging and acoustic recording to identify the ‘singing’ which it is believed is associated with male breeding activity.

-Estimates of the known individuals in Oman’s seas is roughly 82 animals with a possibly maximum of 250 adults and perhaps 150 sub adults.
+Estimates of the known individuals Oman’s Humpback Whale population is roughly 82 animals with a possibly maximum of 250 adults and perhaps 150 sub adults.
 This means that the population is very vulnerable to the loss of even a single individual.

 Though casualties have been recorded from fishing net entanglement, Andrew also gave the example of one of Oman’s major ports, Duqm, which is putting in place a Whale avoidance system.
 Duqm lies within a key area for Whales where there is frequent sightings of these marine mammals.
 The presence of a Whale in the shipping lanes should produce a report, that creates a digital position marker which obliges ships to avoid the area for a number of hours.